Misleading Ads Promote Cardiovascular Disease

 Warning!
 This video contains the "b...s..." swear word bleeped out noticeably.
-We apologize to all who might possibly become offended and who feel that the life-saving content of this video is negated by the choice of wording.
+We apologize to all who might possibly become offended.
+We feel that the life-saving content of this video is important despite that choice of wording.

 Telephone Food Coaching Sessions with Linda Carney MD

 Due to demand for nutritional advice, Dr. Carney's offers Starch-Smart® System "Dietary Care Extraordinaire" Food Coaching telephone sessions.
 The first sessions is always one hour.
 Subsequent sessions can be thirty minutes or one hour:

 Please Note: Food Coaching sessions are not medical appointments and are not intended to replace your own physician.
 No tests will be ordered and no prescriptions will be provided.